orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 coefficients and an “.IMD” file that contains a cartographic projection.

-This case leads to the following question : which geo-referencing element should be used when opening this image in an OTB reader.
+This case leads to the following question : which geo-referencing element should be used when opening this image in OTB.
 In fact, it depends on the users need.
 For an orthorectification application, the sensor model must be used.
-In order to specify which information should be skipped, a syntax of extended filenames has been developed for both reader and writer.
+In order to specify which information should be skipped, a syntax of extended filenames has been developed for both reading and writing.

 The reader and writer extended file name support is based on the same syntax, only the options are different.
 To benefit from the extended